Grant Funding Available

 TPS Regional Subgrants

-TPS subawards fund initiatives grounded in engagement with primary sources and tailored to the unique needs of learners in specific communities.
-Past subawards have, for example, provided resources for nonprofits working with teachers in remote areas in their state.
+TPS subgrants fund initiatives grounded in engagement with primary sources and tailored to the unique needs of learners in specific communities.
+Past subgrants have, for example, provided resources for nonprofits working with teachers in remote areas in their state.
 They have helped local cultural institutions connect items in their holdings with digitized primary sources from the Library, providing learners with both a local and national view of important historical events.
-TPS regional subawards have supported projects that support teaching and learning in civics, economics, disability history, law, writing, local and place-based history, media literacy, data visualization, state archives holdings, Congressional center activities, student inquiry, and many others.
+TPS regional subgrants have supported projects that support teaching and learning in civics, economics, disability history, law, writing, local and place-based history, media literacy, data visualization, state archives holdings, Congressional center activities, student inquiry, and many others.

-Lewis-Houghton Civics and Democracy Initiative
+Lewis-Houghton Civics and Democracy Initiative Subgrants

 Application Information